wal-g/wal-g/docs/STORAGES.md

 To configure the S3 storage class used for backup files, use `WALG_S3_STORAGE_CLASS`.
 By default, WAL-G uses the "STANDARD" storage class.
 Other supported values include "STANDARD_IA" for Infrequent Access and "REDUCED_REDUNDANCY" for Reduced Redundancy.

+* `WALG_S3_UPLOAD_CONCURRENCY`

+Controls the number of multipart upload workers used by the S3 uploader for a single object.
+If unset, it inherits `WALG_UPLOAD_CONCURRENCY` to preserve the existing behavior.
+Lower values reduce the amount of part-buffer memory used by streaming uploads at the cost of less per-object upload parallelism.

 * `WALG_S3_SSE`

 To enable S3 server-side encryption, set to the algorithm to use when storing the objects in S3 (i.e., `AES256`, `aws:kms`).